apollographql/apollo/docs/source/fundamentals/tips.md

 While existing back-end systems might already be implemented in other languages, a thin JavaScript-based GraphQL implementation can fit nicely in front of these systems.
 Due to the on-going active maintenance of JavaScript based GraphQL implementations, adopting an approach like this can help bring the latest GraphQL features to your existing infrastructure.
 [Apollo Server](/docs/apollo-server/v2/) is a great fit here as it makes handling advanced aspects of the GraphQL ecosystem, such as cache control and tracing, very straightforward to implement.
 Apollo Server is also continually kept up-to-date with the latest GraphQL features.

-Building a GraphQL server in JavaScript also makes it easy to operate at "the edge", where JavaScript is the language of choice, to leverage powerful CDN solutions to deliver data to clients as efficiently as possible - including powerful caching and network optimizations.
+Building a GraphQL server in JavaScript also makes it easy to operate at "the edge", where JavaScript is the language of choice, to leverage powerful CDN solutions to deliver data to clients as efficiently as possible––including powerful caching and network optimizations.

-Since many front-end developers are already using JavaScript to implement the interfaces that consume data from back-end APIs, building a GraphQL API in JavaScript enables those same developers to make meaningful contributions to the APIs they're utilizing.
+Since many front-end developers are as of now utilizing JavaScript to implement the interfaces that consume data from back-end APIs, building a GraphQL API in JavaScript empowers those same developers to make meaningful contributions to the APIs they're utilizing.

 While JavaScript GraphQL libraries do see the most active development and latest features, another strong advantage is the extra approachability and deployment options that come from using one of the most popular programming languages on the Internet.